dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 {{< /tabs >}}

-## 2. Listen for incoming events (input binding)
+## Listen for incoming events (input binding)

-Now configure your application to receive incoming events.
-If using HTTP, you need to listen on a `POST` endpoint with the name of the binding as specified in `metadata.name` in the file.
+Configure your application to receive incoming events.
+If using HTTP, you need to listen on a `POST` endpoint with the name of the binding, as specified in `metadata.name` in the `binding.yaml` file.

 Below are code examples that leverage Dapr SDKs to demonstrate an output binding.